postsharp/Metalama.Documentation/content/conceptual/architecture/usage.md

 ## Validating usage programmatically

 Custom attributes are adequate when the types or members to validate have to be hand-picked.
-However, when these types or members can be selected by _rule_, it is better to do it programmatically, with compile-time code and [fabrics](xref:fabrics).
+However, when these types or members can be selected by a _rule_, it is more efficient to do it programmatically, with compile-time code and [fabrics](xref:fabrics).

 Follow these steps: